7 Best Park and Garden Tours in Lisbon

 • Disadvantages of this option: does not include transportation to the castle.

-Buy the Lisboa Card
+Purchase the Lisboa Card

 6. Hiking tour in the Monsanto Forest

-With an extension of more than 900 hectares, the Monsanto Forest Park is the main green lung of the city.
+Covering more than 900 hectares, Monsanto Forest Park is the city's main green space.
 It is the ideal place for all kinds of outdoor activities, especially :::link|text=hiking tours in Lisbon|element=sc-138-5401:::, as it offers several trails of varying difficulty surrounded by nature.
 It is located in Serra de Monsanto, in the west of Lisbon.

 Book a private tuk tuk tour

-7. Ajuda Palace and Queluz Palace Tour
+7. Tour of the Ajuda Palace and the Queluz Palace

-• Price: from 73 € per person.
+• Price: from €73 per person.

-• Duration: about 8 hours.
+• Duration: approximately 8 hours.

-• Means of transport: by vehicle and on foot.
+• Transportation: by vehicle and on foot.

 Reviews from other travellers